 The fact that there is less processing also means the retention of naturally occurring vitamins like folate and riboflavin.

-This no knead recipe for Honey Wheat Bread is also made with 100% whole wheat flour.
+This no-yeast, no-knead recipe for Honey Wheat Bread is also made with 100% whole wheat flour.

 As was mentioned, these cookies are simple to make and they come together in no time at all.

 There is however a waiting period of at least 30 minutes.

 Not only will this allow for easier manipulation when rolling out the dough, but according to this article in the Kitchn, this rest period will allow the bran and the germ to hydrate and soften a little.

 But I am getting ahead of myself, let me show you how this recipe comes together.